Introduction to the Neuroscience Discipline

 All applicants to the USU Graduate Programs in Biomedical Sciences and Public Health are required to submit the Application Form and a set of specified additional credentials to support the Application.

-USUHS provides an attractive package of financial support that is administered as a federal salary.
-This support is available on a competitive basis to all civilian doctoral students.
-Awards are made on an annual basis and are renewable for up to three years, after which students are supported by either fellowships that they are awarded or by grants awarded to their mentors.
-The financial support for first year civilian graduate students is $34,311 and is increased to $35,486 following advancement to candidacy.
-This income is taxable and subject to social security, Medicare and retirement (FERS) withholding.
-As federal employees, students receive full federal benefits including standard federal contributions towards health insurance, thrift savings plan (TSP) and transit benefits.
-There are no tuition or fee charges for graduate students at USUHS, nor is there any requirement in the form of government or military service.
-Most textbooks are provided to students without charge.
+Student life at USUHS is comparable to that of other graduate schools in major metropolitan areas.
+USUHS provides and attractive package of financial support that is administered as a federal salary.
+This support is available on a competitive basis to all civilian Graduate Students.
+Awards are made on an annual basis and are renewable for up to three years.
+The financial support for civilian graduate students is approxiametely $35,800.
+In addition to this base support, health insurance and transit benefits are provided if needed.
+There are no tuition charges for graduate students at USUHS, nor is there any requirement in the form of government or military service.
+Textbooks are provided to students without charge.
+Most students live close to the University and have easy access to mass transit facilities, making it easy to take advantage of the many cultural, educational, and social activities in the Washington metropolitan area.

 USUHS subscribes fully to the policy of equal educational opportunity and accepts students on a competitive basis without regard to race, color, sex, or creed.